Unicorn-Commander/Colonel-Katie/documentation/Project_Summary.md

-# Project Summary: The_Colonel Integration with Open WebUI
+# Project Summary: The_Colonel Integration with Open WebUI & Native KDE6 GUI

 ## Project Overview
 The_Colonel is a sophisticated fork of Open Interpreter that provides seamless integration with Open WebUI through a robust API server architecture.
-This implementation bridges conversational AI with practical computer automation, offering both web-based interfaces and advanced streaming capabilities.
+This implementation bridges conversational AI with practical computer automation, offering both web-based interfaces and a newly developed native KDE6 GUI.

 ## Completed Implementation